 Cancer is a frightening diagnosis, and the recommended choices for treatment may be complex and difficult for a patient to evaluate.

-To get a second opinion from a physician at Norris Cotton Cancer Center
+To get a second opinion from a physician at Dartmouth Cancer Center

 Call the Cancer Help Line

 Or, contact the regional center most convenient for you

 Or, contact a cancer care program directly

 More information about second opinions

 You are entitled to a complete explanation of any diagnosis or proposed therapy.
 You, and only you, can weigh your options and make a choice among alternatives for treatment.
 Many times the best course is to find a second opinion, and many patients seem relieved to learn that this is an accepted practice.
 In most cases, your physician will encourage you to learn as much as you can about your disease.

 Working with your physician

 Whether you received your initial opinion here or at another institution, the staff at Dartmouth Cancer Center is committed to providing second opinions as requested.
 In every case, the Cancer Center will work with your own physician to ensure you receive the best possible medical advice.

 At Dartmouth Cancer Center, you may obtain a second opinion from an individual specialist or from a group of professionals that will include experts in diagnosing and treating the kind of cancer you have.
 You may also wish to obtain a second opinion on your pathology report.
 This is the report on which your first-opinion physician-based recommendations for your care.